 With this open stitch, each bead is positioned at a right angle to each surrounding bead.
 The traditional approach to right-angle weave uses two needles: one on each end of the thread.
-A more popular, modern approach is single needle right angle weave.
-Because of the gaps between its beads, embellished right angle weave is commonly seen.
+A more popular, modern approach is a single needle right angle weave.
+Because of the gaps between its beads, embellished right-angle weave is commonly seen.

 07 of 07